 Thomas was recently elected President of the Workers' Injury Law and Advocacy Group (WILG).
 He has represented injured workers in Georgia and their families since 1984.
 Tom successfully founded and managed a top-rated Atlanta workers' compensation law firm for over 30 years.
 Meet Tom

 In 2018, these two individually respected attorneys joined forces to establish Gerber & Holder Workers' Compensation Attorneys, an Atlanta-based workers' compensation law firm dedicated to protecting the future of Georgia's workers.
-Together they bring an impressive toolbox of combined skills, knowledge, resources and 50+ years of experience to work for individuals suffering from a work-related accident or injury.Today, the firm continues to grow with each successful result, helping clients across Atlanta, Athens, and the entire state of Georgia, recover for work-related injuries.
+Together they bring an impressive toolbox of combined skills, knowledge, resources and over 75 years of experience to work for individuals suffering from a work-related accident or injury.Today, the firm continues to grow with each successful result, helping clients across Atlanta, Athens, and the entire state of Georgia, recover for work-related injuries.

 View a list of frequently asked questions from our clients.
 While these may provide a guide for you, there may be many complicating factors with your claim.
 Contact a lawyer at the downtown Atlanta, Georgia law firm of Gerber & Holder for your free consultation.